-Special educational provision is educational or training provision that is additional to, or different from, that made generally for other children or young people of the same age by mainstream schools
+Special educational provision is educational or training provision that is additional to, or different from, what is generally provided for children or young people of the same age by mainstream schools.

 This policy covers the overarching principles and practice for the school.